francismaria/Supermarket_Android_App/README.md

 3. Buying

 The Acme Supermarket tries to offer an efficient and instinctive way to the client realize his shopping.
-The user, as we will demonstrate in some screenshots from the application, enters the application and can immediately add products to his shopping cart with a QR Code reader.
+The user enters the application and can immediately add products to his shopping cart with a QR Code reader.
+The products in this demonstration are represented by its corresponding QR codes, as you can see in the image below.

 <p align="middle">
   <img src="https://github.com/francismaria/Supermarket_Android_App/blob/master/docs/nivea.png" height="500"/>